yannikbauer/hollymov_code/README.md

 ### Code structure
-The package hmov_code contains the paper figure code in /hmov_code/, with subfolders for each figure which contain Jupyter notebooks to generate the individual figure panels.
+The package hmov_code contains the paper figure code in /hmov_code/, with subfolders for each figure which contain Jupyter notebooks to generate the individual figure panels (folders without the 'fig_' prefix contain code that does not yet produce a paper figure).
 For the underlying analysis, as much code as possible lies in the Busse Lab repo 'djd', to keep the figure generation code clean.
 Miscellaneous code is located in /notebooks/